fernandobelotto/WindowCleaner/CONTRIBUTING.md

-# Contributing to MacAppTemplate
+# Contributing to WindowCleaner

-First off, thank you for considering contributing to MacAppTemplate! 🎉
+First off, thank you for considering contributing to WindowCleaner! 🎉

 This document provides guidelines and steps for contributing.
 Following these guidelines helps communicate that you respect the time of the developers managing and developing this open source project.